samhains/samhains.github.io/blog/_posts/physcomp/2017-11-07-human-interference-play-demonstration.md

 Human Interference is an interactive video sculpture in progress.
 The piece looks to explore the experience of making contact with another intelligence.

-The inspiration for this piece struck me when browsing artist and educator [Gregory Shaw's website](http://moodvector.com).
+The inspiration for this piece struck me when browsing artist and educator [Gregory Shakar's website](http://moodvector.com).

 ![](http://moodvector.com/acfc/acfc_installation.jpg)